sparkfabrik/company-playbook/content/resources/training-resources.md

 #### Drupalize.me

-On Drupalize.me you can build up a strong understanding on Drupal CMS, following extensive training paths that will guide you from the basics to the more advenced topics.
+On Drupalize.me you can build up a strong understanding of Drupal CMS, following extensive training paths that will guide you from the basics to the more advanced topics.

-Those resources are available to PHP developers who needs to understand how Drupal works as well as to Drupal developers who need to dig deeper into specific parts of the framework.
+Those resources are available to PHP developers who need to understand how Drupal works as well as to Drupal developers who need to dig deeper into specific parts of the framework.

 > 1. Make sure you are [logged into GCloud](/guides/local-development-environment-configuration#log-into-gcloud) with your SparkFabrik account.
 > 2. Head to [Drupalize.me](https://drupalize.me), then obtain access credentials issuing this command into a terminal: